To become an independent general practitioner in the UK, you must successfully complete GP Specialty Training (GPST).

 Posts which integrate general practice with other relevant experience can be beneficial as they offer the opportunity to design a programme which is more relevant to general practice.

-Some deaneries offer ITPs with experience in a combination of general practice and other relevant posts including outreach posts based in the community, specialty posts usually based in hospital, and integrated care.
+Some regions offer ITPs with experience in a combination of general practice and other relevant posts including outreach posts based in the community, specialty posts usually based in hospital, and integrated care.
 It can also include a non-specialty element such as research or leadership.

 More detail on the construction of a GP training programme can be found on the RCGP website.